 The local ethnic people, known as the Kikuyu tribe, are agriculturalists who make use of the highly fertile volcanic soil on the lower slopes.
 They believe that God, commonly referred to as "Ngai" or "Mwene Nyaga", lived on Mount Kenya when he came down from the sky and that the mountain is Ngai's throne on earth.
 It is the place where Gĩkũyũ, the father of the tribe, is believed to meet up with God.

 The drive up to the northwest of Kenya includes a 20-minute stop at the equator closing line.
 At the equator, you can experiment with water and the different ways it moves in the two separate hemispheres.
-It is believed among some local people that standing in the middle of the equator for an hour will align your spinal-cord and cure back problems.
+Among local people, it is believed that standing in the middle of the equator for an hour will align your spinal cord and cure back problems.

-In the afternoon, you will arrive in time for a game drive to your hotel in Samburu Reserve.
+In the afternoon, you will arrive in time for a game drive to your accommodation in Samburu Reserve.

 Day 3: Explore Samburu National Reserve

 You will have a full day to explore the famous Samburu Reserve and all the wildlife it has to offer.
-The reserve was one of the two areas in which conservationists George and Joy Adamson raised "Elsa".
-This lioness is famously known for the best-selling book and award-winning movie called "Born Free".
+The reserve was one of the two areas in which conservationists George and Joy Adamson raised "Elsa," the lioness famously known for the best-selling book and award-winning movie called "Born Free".

 To enjoy a full day of bird watching and animal sightseeing, it is a good idea to bring a packed lunch and drinking water from the hotel.

 Today you'll depart for Olpajeta Conservancy, which is on the equator, west of Nanyuki and between the foothills of the Aberdares and Mount Kenya.
 You should arrive in time for lunch and an afternoon game drive where you can spot chimpanzees, some of the last remaining northern white rhinos, and the Big Five.